 Continuing our trip of international coffee cocktails, we're off to Italy.
 You will need one very specific liqueur to mix up the easy Italian coffee, and it's one of the more interesting choices.

 Strega is a golden-colored, herbal liqueur that has a completely unique flavor.
 When it's hit with piping hot coffee, those botanicals open up and fill your senses with an aromatic bouquet.
 It's an inviting and comforting experience.

 08 of 10

 Spanish coffee is one of the best-known spiked coffee recipes and it's an excuse to (cautiously) play with fire.
 There are also many variations that you can play around with, so it's quite fun.

-Essentially, you're going to have your coffee and liqueur of choice ready to pour.
+Have your coffee and liqueur of choice ready to pour.
 Then light an overproof rum on fire inside your glass and let it burn and caramelize the sugar rim.
 Add some spices, then pour the rest of the drink.
 It's an adventure and a light show in one.Continue to 9 of 10 below.

 09 of 10